-DSHA Rehabilitation Standards Checklist and Life Expectancy Chart:
+DSHA Rehabilitation Standards Checklist and Life Expectancy Chart

-Provide an analysis of key building systems and assemblies utilizing DSHA’s Life Expectancy Chart, estimating age, expected useful life and effective remaining life and need of replacement.
+Provide an analysis of key building systems and assemblies utilizing DSHA’s Life Expectancy Chart, estimating age, expected useful life and effective remaining life, and need of replacement.

-Scope of Work:
+Scope of Work

-Capital Improvements.
-Provide an itemized description of capital improvements needed for rehabilitation and over a 20-year term:
+Capital Improvements: Provide an itemized description/evaluation of capital improvements needed for rehabilitation over a 20-year term:

-Site Improvement Evaluation/Analysis (utilities, parking, paving, sidewalks, water, sewer and drainage, landscaping, trash enclosures/compactors, other structures, and general site improvements);
+Site Improvements (utilities, parking, paving, sidewalks, water, sewer and drainage, landscaping, trash enclosures/compactors, other structures, and general site improvements);

-Building Architectural and Structural Systems Evaluation (foundations superstructure and floors, roof structures and roofing, exterior walls and stairs, siding, downspouts, electrical fire protection systems, security systems, history of any and/or all fire-life safety issues and verify all substrates and/or flooring surfaces for suitability of new VCT and/or carpet installation.);
+Building Architectural and Structural Systems (foundations superstructure and floors, roof structures and roofing, exterior walls and stairs, siding, downspouts, electrical fire protection systems, security systems, history of any and/or all fire-life safety issues and verify all substrates and/or flooring surfaces for suitability of new VCT and/or carpet installation.);

-Common Areas Evaluation (parking areas, office, community rooms, common areas energy efficiency, tenant amenities, playgrounds and playground equipment);
+Common Areas (parking areas, office, community rooms, common areas energy efficiency, tenant amenities, playgrounds and playground equipment);

-Mechanical, Electrical and Plumbing Systems Evaluation (building HVAC, plumbing, electrical, elevators, fire protection/security systems); and
+Mechanical, Electrical and Plumbing Systems (building HVAC, plumbing, electrical, elevators, fire protection/security systems); and

-Dwelling Units Evaluation (interior finishes, all floors, walls, ceilings, paint, kitchens and appliances, carpet, vinyl, interior doors, shelves, cabinets, vanities, closets, interior HVAC, plumbing, and bathroom fixtures.,
+Dwelling Units (interior finishes, all floors, walls, ceilings, paint, kitchens and appliances, carpet, vinyl, interior doors, shelves, cabinets, vanities, closets, interior HVAC, plumbing, and bathroom fixtures.,

-Critical Repair Items.
-All health and safety deficiencies or violations that require immediate remediation.
+Critical Repair Items: All health and safety deficiencies or violations that require immediate remediation.
 Identify in detail any repair items that represent an immediate threat to health and safety, and all other significant defects, deficiencies, items of deferred maintenance, and material building code violations (individual and collectively, physical deficiencies) that would limit the expected useful life of major components or systems.
 Deficiencies regarding significant life safety issues must be identified; Include environmental issues, mold and mildew, infiltration and/or flooring, and existing sprinkler system inspection log.

-Long-Term Physical Needs.
-An estimate of the repairs and replacement items beyond the first year after rehabilitation that are required to maintain the development’s physical integrity over the next twenty (20) years, such as major structural systems that will need to be replaced during this period; Include venting or condensation issues;
+Long-Term Physical Needs: An estimate of the repairs and replacement items beyond the first year after rehabilitation that are required to maintain the development’s physical integrity over the next twenty (20) years, such as major structural systems that will need to be replaced during this period; Include venting or condensation issues;

-DSHA Environmental Due Diligence Checklist.
-The report shall provide observed or potential on-site environmental hazards;
+DSHA Environmental Due Diligence Checklist: The report shall provide observed or potential on-site environmental hazards;

-Cost Estimate.
-All items included in the main components of Capital Improvements, Critical Repair Items, Long Term Physical Needs, and the abatement of environmental hazards must be included in the scope of work proposed in the CNA Application;
+Cost Estimate: All items included in the main components of Capital Improvements, Critical Repair Items, Long Term Physical Needs, and the abatement of environmental hazards must be included in the scope of work proposed in the CNA application;

 Appendices (photographs, site plans, maps, etc.); and

-Qualified Profession and Individual(s) responsible for preparing the report;
+Qualified Profession and Individual(s) responsible for preparing the report:

 Identity of Interest Certification.
 The CNA provider must include and certify within the final report the following: “I certify that neither (insert Firm name), nor any partner, director, stockholder, officer, employee, or agent associated with the Firm, nor any person or entity, having a financial interest in the affairs of the Firm: 1) has or will ever have an affiliation with any other person or entity providing services for the development including, but not limited to, Contractor, Owner, Developer, or Appraiser; 2) has not received nor will receive any benefit from the acquisition of the subject property in this report including, but not limited to, profit from the sale of the land, rebates, commissions or fees, except as hereunder disclosed (insert if applicable).”